JiaLin-kaylee/JiaLin-kaylee.github.io/3D_Printer_Journal.md

 **Timeline Overall**

-I really think that I'm completely new to developing any software so I am definitle one of the people who are struggling more, what motivates me every day is thinking about drinking boba at the end of the week and having a completed 3D printer soon.
+I really think that I'm completely new to developing any software so I am definitley one of the people who are struggling more, what motivates me every day is thinking about drinking boba at the end of the week and having a completed 3D printer soon.

-***spat out by my WebbGPT and refined by me
 🛠 Roadmap to Assembly
 1. Sensor Integration
 o	Add sensors to measure distances and voltge accurately.
-2. Frame Construction
+- make sure that servos and steppers are spinning
+- testing to make sure that object detection is possible in X,Y, and Z axes.
-o	Build or source a sturdy frame to hold all components. o	Ensure alignment for smooth movement along X, Y, and Z axes.
+3. Frame Construction (should be after step 4) o	Build or source a sturdy frame to hold all components. o	Ensure alignment for smooth movement along X, Y, and Z axes.
-3. Motion System Setup
+4. Motion System Setup
 o	Install stepper motors and drivers. o	Connect belts, pulleys, or lead screws for precise axis control.
-4. Electronics Assembly
+5. Electronics Assembly
 o	Mount the Arduino (or upgrade to a more powerful controller). o	Wire sensors, motors, and power supply neatly onto the breadboard or PCB.
-5. Software Development
+6. Software Development
 o	Write or adapt firmware to control motors based on sensor input. o	Test calibration routines for accuracy in movement and extrusion.
-6. Extruder & Print Bed Installation
+7. Extruder & Print Bed Installation
 o	Attach the extruder for filament feeding. o	Set up a heated bed or platform for stable prints.
-7. Testing & Calibration
+8. Testing & Calibration
 o	Run test prints to check accuracy. o	Adjust motor steps, bed leveling, and sensor thresholds.
-8. Final Assembly & Refinement
+9. Final Assembly & Refinement
 o	Secure all components.
 o	Document the build process and improvements for future iterations.